 Tuna caught in Japan’s seas change locale depending on the season, and it is brought to the market raw.
 The main locations are Uchiura Bay (also Funkawan), Toi, Oma, Matsumae, Shiogama, Sado Island, Iki, Kii-Katsuura, Aburatsu, Okinawa and more.
 The quality of Pacific bluefin tuna caught in the Tsugaru Strait from Fall to Winter is very good quality and trades at high prices.
-Further, the Pacific bluefin tuna which is caught in the Atlantic ocean is transported packed in ice and raw is known as “Jumbo tuna.”
+Further, the Bluefin tuna which is caught in the Atlantic ocean is transported packed in ice and raw is known as “Jumbo tuna.”
 It is considered to be the next best Tuna after the inshore variety.
 Jumbo doesn’t mean it’s big.
 Instead, it means that it is imported on a jumbo jet.

 Those imported to Japan are frozen and come from the Atlantic Ocean or the Mediterranean Sea

 Most tuna in distribution are fattened

 Of course, if it doesn’t get to travel the wide ocean, it doesn’t get as much exercise and the taste degrades.
 Pacific bluefin tuna you can get at supermarkets and conveyer belt sushi is almost all fattened*.

 *Fish fattening is to catch tuna by a fixed net fishing method when they are skinny after egg-laying, and to fatten by feeding wild fish such as sardine and mackerel for three months.